Archive for the ‘salt’ Category

 a couple of cloves of garlic, thinly sliced

 Cut the ends off the cucumbers and then slice them lengthwise, in half or in quarters.
-Lay them neatly next to each other in one layer in the container, skin-side down.
-Sprinkle the sea salt over the cucumbers.
+Lay them neatly next to each other in one layer in a container, or on a piece of plastic wrap, skin-side down.
+Sprinkle the salt over the cucumbers.
 Sprinkle some of the chopped garlic on top.
 Then, tear off some fresh dill and lay it to cover the pickles.

-You should be able to get a second row of pickles on top of the first, again sprinkling with the salt, garlic, and topping with dill.
+If using a container, you should be able to get a second row of pickles on top of the first, again sprinkling with the salt, garlic, and topping with dill.

 Placing the lid on the container, squeeze out as much air out of the container as you can.

-Put the container in the fridge overnight.
+Put the container or bag in the fridge overnight.
 Making sure the lid is tightly sealed on the container, flip it over every few hours.
 (I always put a plate underneath it when it’s upside down in case it leaks a little.)

 The pickles will be ready to eat the next day, but they’re even better after 48 hours.